This post contains affiliate links, marked by *

 Are insurance companies actually your friends, though?

-They quoted £193.51 for the year – doesn’t sound bad for a year’s insurance of my only major asset, but I know it was £157.45 last year.
-I haven’t made a claim, so they’ve raised my premium by £36.06 for no particular reason.
+They quoted £193.51 for the year – doesn’t sound bad for a year’s insurance of my only major asset, but I know it was £157.45 in the previous year.
+I hadn’t made a claim, so they’d raised my premium by £36.06 for no particular reason.

 Hey, I reasoned, maybe it’s due to insurance costs being up all around.

-I thought the best thing to do would be to quickly run a comparison search on Quidco, because that’s where I found my cheapest insurance quote last year (I will admit that I use TopCashback for most purchases, but for some reason Quidco has given me better prices for my insurance, so I instinctively checked there first).
+I thought the best thing to do would be to quickly run a comparison search on Quidco*, because that’s where I found my cheapest insurance quote the year before.
 The first search I ran came back with quotes starting from £130.04.

-That means that not only would I spend £27.41 less than last year, I’d spend £63.47 less than my current insurer wants.
+That means that not only would I spend £27.41 less than the previous year, I’d spend £63.47 less than my current insurer wanted.

-Now, I didn’t buy the insurance policy straight away as I was actually supposed to be tiling my bathroom at the time, and as much as I trust Quidco Compare’s results, I want to wait until I have a bit more time free to check as much of the market as I can.
-It probably took 10 minutes or less to run the first search, so I doubt I’d spend a full hour chasing it up in all.
+Now, I didn’t buy the insurance policy straight away as I wanted to wait until I had a bit more time free to check as much of the market as I could.
+It probably took 10 minutes or less to run the first search, so I doubt I’d spent a full hour chasing it up in all.

 Yes, I’d rather be sitting back and relaxing, but not if that hour’s relaxation is going to cost me £63!

 And let’s not forget one very important bit: the cashback.

 I had earned £20.36 in the previous year on my policy, which brought the actual price down to £137.09.
 My current insurer wouldn’t give me a cut of their commission, since they’re not paying any!